uptonking/note4yaoo/lib-editor-slate-docs.md

 - if you want to save your content as plain text instead of JSON, we can write some logic to serialize and deserialize plain text values
   - Note that even though you can serialize your content however you like, there are tradeoffs.
   - The serialization process has a cost itself, and certain formats may be harder to work with than others.

-- If you want to update the editor's content in response to events from outside of slate, you need to change the children property directly.
+- **If you want to update the editor's content in response to events from outside of slate**, you need to change the `children` property directly.
   - The simplest way is to replace the value of editor.children `editor.children = newValue` and trigger a re-rendering (e.g. by calling `editor.onChange()` in the example above).
 Alternatively, you can use slate's internal operations to transform the value
   - Alternatively, you can use slate's internal operations to transform the value
 # concepts